awsdocs/aws-private-ca-user-guide/doc_source/ca-hierarchy.md

 A root CA certificate needs maximum flexibility and does not include a path length constraint\.
 This allows the root to define a certification path of any length\.

 **Note**
-ACM Private CA limits the certification path to five levels\.
+AWS Private CA limits the certification path to five levels\.

 Subordinate CAs have `pathLenConstraint` values equal to or greater than zero, depending on location in the hierarchy placement and desired features\.
 For example, in a hierarchy with three CAs, no path constraint is specified for the root CA\.
 The first subordinate CA has a path length of 1 and can therefore sign child CAs\.
 Each of these child CAs must necessarily have a `pathLenConstraint` value of zero\.
 This means that they can sign end\-entity certificates but cannot issue additional CA certificates\.
 Limiting the power to create new CAs is an important security control\.

 The following diagram illustrates this propagation of limited authority down the hierarchy\.

-![\[Diagram of a simple, three-level CA hierarchy.\]](http://docs.aws.amazon.com/acm-pca/latest/userguide/images/path-length.png)
+![\[Diagram of a simple, three-level CA hierarchy.\]](http://docs.aws.amazon.com/privateca/latest/userguide/images/path-length.png)

 In this four\-level hierarchy, the root is unconstrained \(as always\)\.
 But the first subordinate CA has a `pathLenConstraint` value of 2, which limits its child CAs from going more than two levels deeper\.
 Consequently, for a valid certification path, the constraint value must decrement to zero in the next two levels\.
 If a web browser encounters an end\-entity certificate from this branch that has a path length greater than four, validation fails\.
 Such a certificate could be the result of an accidentally created CA, a misconfigured CA, or a unauthorized issuance\.

 ### Managing path length with templates<a name="template-path-length"></a>

-ACM Private CA provides templates for issuing root, subordinate, and end\-entity certificates\.
+AWS Private CA provides templates for issuing root, subordinate, and end\-entity certificates\.
 These templates encapsulate best practices for the basic constraints values, including path length\.
 The templates include the following:
 + RootCACertificate/V1
 + SubordinateCACertificate\_PathLen0/V1
 + SubordinateCACertificate\_PathLen1/V1